 Collagen building takes time, typically 60-90 days.
 Therefore, results will develop gradually in the months following the initial series of treatments.
 Maintenance treatments are required to maintain the results.

 Who Cannot Have The Treatment?

 Fractionated laser resurfacing and microneedling is safe for all skin types and colors.
-Patients with darker skin types should limit their treatments to MicroPen or Pixel RF.
+Patients with darker skin types should talk to their provider about which treatment is suitable for their specific skin type.
 In addition, they may be required to pretreat the area with a topical lightening cream for one month prior to treatment.
 Patients who have taken isotretinoin (Accutane) within the previous 12 months or are currently pregnant cannot have the treatment.
-Patients with a pacemaker/defibrillator or large metal implant in the treatment area cannot have treatments with Pixel RF.
+Patients with a pacemaker/defibrillator or large metal implant in the treatment area cannot have certain treatments, so inform your provider prior to treatment.
 Patients who have a history of radiation treatments, collage/vascular diseases or autoimmune disease may not respond as well.
 In addition, smoking, excessive alcohol and excessive sun exposure limit results.

 Before + After Photos